 This is definitely the scariest movie on the list, only because it’s downright disturbing.
 This takes the whole Alien thing in a bizarre, present-day direction, complete with its own rip-off of the whole chest-bursting thing.
 From gay porn actor/director and pioneer Tim Kincaid, things are bound to get sexy and weird.
 Trust a guy with his experience to take things too far for comfortable viewing.
 The most impressive thing is that the production quality somehow holds up, except the alien itself, that thing looks stupid.
 Weird, dark, yet ridiculous enough for a bit of fun.

 Starting its life as Killbots, thankfully the movie was recut and renamed Chopping Mall, one of the most puntastic titles I’ve seen, and one so appropriate for its breed of low budget horror.
-It’s a ridiculous tale too – technological advancements in mall security see robotic enforcers posted to a hip and happening suburban mall.
-Of course there are horny teenagers present and caught in the warpath of these mechanical maniacs, along with some scientists, and an unwitting janitor.
+It’s a ridiculous tale too: technological advancements in mall security see robotic enforcers posted to a hip and happening suburban mall.
+Of course there are horny teenagers present, caught in the warpath of these mechanical maniacs, along with some scientists, and an unwitting janitor.
 Silly and loads of fun.

 An appropriately trashy, glam metal rhapsody about a guy who sells his soul (in a voodoo ritual involving Michael Angelo Batio, no less) to get some sweet rock skills and a sick wig.
 The catch is he has to kill to survive, oh how his life will change.
-With the cheesy horror style and tropes, and tacky metal make-up and costuming, it’s a real overload for the senses.
-Of course there are some comments on the music business and a little dumb comedy to flesh out the classic premise.
-A real guilty pleasure and a great party movie.
+With cheesy horror style and many classic tropes, combined with tacky metal make-up and costuming, it’s a real overload of the senses.
+There are some critical comments on the music business, and a little dumb comedy to flesh out the wacky yet derivative premise.
+A real guilty pleasure, and a great party movie.

 Is this even a horror?
-I think it’s meant to be, that or a heart warming environmental film where birds happen to go crazy and kill people.
-Writer and director James Nguyen has outdone himself on every level with this one, managing to be preachier than any evangelist convention and dodgier than any student production.
-It’s a pity he didn’t put as much effort into the CG as he did the guerrilla marketing campaign to get a distributor to actually touch it.
+I think it’s meant to be, that or a heart-warming environmental film where birds happen to go crazy and kill people.
+Writer and director James Nguyen has outdone himself on every level with this one, managing to be preachier than any evangelist convention, and dodgier than any student production.
+It’s a pity he didn’t put as much effort into the writing or CG as he did the guerrilla marketing campaign – unsurprisingly he went to great lengths to get a distributor to actually touch it.
 At least The Birds held up back in the day, this one never even came close.
-An unbelievable experience.
+A truly unbelievable experience.

 Let’s add a liberal dash of gore to the mix, just what every Halloween needs, or any day really.
 This one is a total riot, packing in all the expected visual and comedic goodness for a Japanese splatter film.
 You want feet monsters, bone samurai, and re-animated nurses?
 You got ’em.
 The wacky narrative leaves ample screen time for the titular characters and other bizarre creatures to battle, as blood actually rains.
 It’s a fantastic movie from a fantastic subgenre, get into it.

 With a pair of names like that how can you go wrong?
-The premise of a maniac preying on members at a health club is frankly genius as the stereotypes and clichés provide a fertile playground for this truly trashy horror.
-It’s just so fantastically 80s.
+The premise of a maniac preying on members at a health club is frankly genius as cultural stereotypes and horror tropes provide a fertile playground for this truly trashy horror.
+It’s just so deliciously 80s.
 This really is a fantastic low-budget affair, filled with all the glorious 80s goodness, and horror silliness you could want – screechy synthesiser, aerobics classes, body builders, and a shadowy villain murdering the pretty people with an oversized safety pin….
 It’s a cracker alright.

 1 – Biohazard (1985)

-Another one springing from the fertile mind of Fred Olen Ray, this is a ridiculous adventure chronicling the arrival of a little alien on earth, leaving a trail of destruction, murdered townsfolk, and pop culture references.
+Another one springing from the fertile mind of Fred Olen Ray, this is a ridiculous adventure chronicling the arrival of a little alien on earth.
+Played by the director’s son, the little fella leaves a trail of destruction, murdered townsfolk, and pop culture references.
 If you’ve ever wondered where Stranger Things got its ideas from, check this one out, not that this cheap scare flick is particularly original itself.
-A truly, terrifyingly trashy affair that will have you laughing rather than screaming, it really embodies the essence of this list.
+A terrifyingly trashy affair that will have you laughing rather than screaming, it really embodies the essence of this list.